Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Director, Energy Management · Yale University

-Predictive cooling and closed‑loop optimization to cut PUE while preserving redundancy and meeting campus sustainability targets.
+Predictive cooling and closed-loop optimization to cut PUE while preserving redundancy and compliance.

 Michigan State University logo